Wipfi/ais_robot_localization/README.md

 ## AIS extensions for ROS 2

-This fork adds ROS 2 ports of AIS-specific tools that were previously only available on the `noetic-devel` branch:
+This fork adds ROS 2 tools based on a Master Thesis (https://doi.org/10.3217/2eb04-1vk32):

 * **Localization monitor**: evaluates relative pose error (RPE) between a local odometry source and a global reference, publishes diagnostic statistics, and streams matching path markers.
 * **Alignment filter**: continuously aligns the local odometry frame to the global frame by running a Kabsch-based optimization over a sliding window of localization monitor samples and optionally publishes the transform as TF.
-* **NavSat preprocessing node**: fuses GNSS odometry with external heading estimates before feeding them into the filters and optionally emits an IMU message with the corrected orientation.
+* **NavSat preprocessing node**: Fuses GNSS odometry with orientation extimate.
+This is robot specific for the robot mercator of the TU-Graz
-* **Launch and visualization assets**: a turnkey launch file to start the full monitoring pipeline in ROS 2 and RViz layouts to inspect trajectories, diagnostics, and alignment results.

-### Launch and scripting support
+### Launch Files
+There are currently still some robot specific launch files

 ### Localization monitor overview
+The localization monitor node implements the consistency evaluation of two odometry data as described in in the paper "A Trajectory Consistency Metric for GNSS Anomaly Detection with LiDAR Odometry" ( https://doi.org/10.34749/3061-0710.2025.25).
 The localization monitor subscribes to a locally integrated odometry stream (for example, `/odometry/local`) and a globally referenced solution (GNSS, motion capture, etc.).
-It synchronizes their pose histories, performs a point-to-point alignment, and periodically computes relative pose error statistics.
+It synchronizes their pose histories, performs a point-to-point alignment, and on movment or periodically (parameter: `time_based` defaults to ``false``) computes relative pose error statistics.
 The node publishes the aligned trajectories on the `Global_Path` and `Local_Path` topics so they can be inspected in RViz alongside the diagnostic messages.

 The `RPE_Values` topic carries a `std_msgs/msg/Float32MultiArray` with four entries that summarize the latest comparison window: